ludovico85/gestione-dati-censuari-catasto-postgresql-qgis/README.md

   fab2.subalterno,
   fab2.edificialita,
   fab2.immobili_graffati,
+  CASE
-  CASE WHEN fab3.indirizzo_completo IS NOT NULL AND fab3.indirizzo_completo_a = '' AND fab3.indirizzo_completo_b = '' AND indirizzo_completo_c = '' THEN indirizzo_completo ELSE (
+    WHEN fab3.indirizzo_completo IS NOT NULL AND fab3.indirizzo_completo_a = '' AND fab3.indirizzo_completo_b = '' AND indirizzo_completo_c = '' THEN indirizzo_completo
-    CASE WHEN fab3.indirizzo_completo_a IS NOT NULL AND fab3.indirizzo_completo_b = '' AND fab3.indirizzo_completo_c = '' THEN fab3.indirizzo_completo_a ELSE (
+    WHEN fab3.indirizzo_completo_a IS NOT NULL AND fab3.indirizzo_completo_b = '' AND fab3.indirizzo_completo_c = '' THEN fab3.indirizzo_completo_a
-      CASE WHEN fab3.indirizzo_completo_b IS NOT NULL AND fab3.indirizzo_completo_c = '' THEN fab3.indirizzo_completo_b ELSE (
+    WHEN fab3.indirizzo_completo_b IS NOT NULL AND fab3.indirizzo_completo_c = '' THEN fab3.indirizzo_completo_b
-        CASE WHEN fab3.indirizzo_completo_c IS NOT NULL THEN fab3.indirizzo_completo_c END)
+    WHEN fab3.indirizzo_completo_c IS NOT NULL THEN fab3.indirizzo_completo_c END AS indirizzo_completo,
-      END)
-    END)
-  END AS indirizzo_completo,
+  CASE
-  CASE WHEN fab4.identificativo_immobile = fab1.identificativo_immobile THEN 'utilità comuni dell''unità immobiliare' END AS utilita_comuni,
+    WHEN fab4.identificativo_immobile = fab1.identificativo_immobile THEN 'utilità comuni dell''unità immobiliare'
+  END AS utilita_comuni,
+  CASE
-  CASE WHEN fab5.field_3 = fab1.identificativo_immobile THEN 'riserva dell''unità immobiliare' END AS riserva
+    WHEN fab5.field_3 = fab1.identificativo_immobile THEN 'riserva dell''unità immobiliare'
-FROM
+  END AS riserva
-fab1_colnames fab1
+FROM fab1_colnames fab1
 LEFT JOIN fab2_colnames fab2 ON fab1.identificativo_immobile = fab2.identificativo_immobile
 LEFT JOIN fab3_colnames fab3 ON fab1.identificativo_immobile = fab3.identificativo_immobile
 LEFT JOIN fab4_colnames fab4 ON fab1.identificativo_immobile = fab4.identificativo_immobile